clayajohnson/drone_racing_competition/README.md

 # USRC Drone Racing Competition 2020

-Group 4's repo for Self Driving Car
+This is a repo for Group 4's submission in the USRC Drone Racing Competition for 2020